 We all look forward to the chance to spend extended, quality time with those we love over the holidays.
 And while the festive meals, bright decorations, gifts and laughter are vital components of family holiday celebrations, there’s another key aspect to be sure to include in your visiting: assessing older loved ones for any changes that could indicate the need for care at home.

-In our hectic day-to-day lives, it can be hard to carve out time to really hone in on the wellbeing of our senior loved ones, which makes holiday visiting the perfect time to pay close attention to any red flags that may have arisen using our Sun City elder care professional’s checklist:
+In our hectic day-to-day lives, it can be hard to carve out time to really hone in on the wellbeing of our senior loved ones, which makes holiday visiting the perfect time to pay close attention to any red flags that may have arisen using our senior care checklist:

 - Home: If your elderly loved one has always taken great pride in the upkeep of her home, changes such as clutter, stacks of mail, newspapers, or clothing, or a lack of sufficient food or fresh food in the refrigerator can be indicative of a problem.
 Also check for any burn marks on countertops or pots and pans that could point to dangerous cooking accidents.